-Occasionally the net does appear after you leap — but usually because you’ve managed to land on a sweet spot that will not be around for anyone else, and maybe wouldn’t have been around for you if you’d come five minutes before or after.
+Occasionally the net does appear after you leap — usually because you’ve managed to land on a sweet spot.
+You can’t count on that sweet spot occurring for anyone after you — and you can’t expect to follow someone else’s sweet spot.

 If you don’t have sales experience, try to get some while you’re still on someone else’s payroll.
 But if you still have no sales experience, don’t give up.
 Just be aware that you’ll need to change your mindset and maybe learn some techniques.

 The truth is, the methods that work for attracting clients in one industry will not work at all in another field.